roeszler/toptails/README.md

 TopTails TwoUp (or TopTails for short) is a site that hopes to convey a variation of the iconic and traditional Australian gambling game 'Two-up' and the rich history that it surrounds.

 As a game of chance, TopTails allows users to betting on the outcome of two pennies 'virtually thrown' in the air.
-Typically played in conjunction with the Australian national remeberance of the [ANZAC spirit](https://en.wikipedia.org/wiki/Anzac_Day), it also represents a game often played at a period of time Australia first displayed itself as distinctly separate nation on the global stage.
+Typically played in conjunction with the Australian national remembrance of the [ANZAC spirit](https://en.wikipedia.org/wiki/Anzac_Day), it also represents a game often played at a period of time Australia first displayed itself as distinctly separate nation on the global stage.
 You may read more about this [here](https://en.wikipedia.org/wiki/Two-up) (Hold CTRL to open in new tab).
 ### User Stories
 #### First Time Visitors
 * As a first time user, I wan't to quickly understand the purpose of the site.
 * As a first time user, I wan't to understand the rules of the game.
 * As a first time user, I wan't to understand how the game is ended.
 * As a first time user, I wan't to identify that it is a game of chance.
-* As a first time user, I wan't to be able to selcet chioces in a simple and intuitive way.
+* As a first time user, I wan't to be able to select choices in a simple and intuitive way.
-* As a first time user, I wan't to inititate the game play in a simple and intutive way.
+* As a first time user, I wan't to initiate the game play in a simple and intuitive way.
 * As a first time user, I wan't the game to require interaction with me.
 * As a first time user, I wan't ways to learn more about the author, topic and history surrounding the game.
 * As a first time user, I wan't ways to refer the game to my friends.
 #### Returning Visitors
-* As a returning user, I wan't to try to beat the computersied opponent (Kev the Koala) to 500 points without breaking the bank.
+* As a returning user, I wan't to try to beat the computerised opponent (Kev the Koala) to 500 points without breaking the bank.
 * As a returning user, I wan't to engage with [game theory](https://en.wikipedia.org/wiki/Game_theory) as a pastime to beat a virtual opponent.

 #### Coding Colleagues
 * As a fellow code writing user, I wan't to see how the java script has been written and operates.
-* As a fellow code writing user, I wan't to be abel to contact the author.
+* As a fellow code writing user, I wan't to be able to contact the author.
 ### Design

   The site is intended to convey items commonly used in close association to the Australian land, lifestyle and culture.